khirendra03/Font-modules/README.md

 4. Tap the plus button and select the downloaded module file
 5. Wait for the module to be installed and then reboot your device

+## How to Create a Module
+1. Download the `Font-module-template.zip` from the `Template` directory.
+2. Extract the zip file.
+3. Replace the placeholder font files in the `system/fonts` directory with your desired font files.
+4. Update the `module.prop` file with the correct information for your module.
+5. Zip the entire directory and you're ready to go.

+## Contribution Guidelines
+- If you want to contribute to the project, you can submit new modules, report issues, or suggest improvements.
+- To submit a new module, please create a pull request on GitHub.
+- To report an issue or suggest an improvement, please open an issue on GitHub.
+- You can also join our [Telegram group](https://t.me/MFFMDisc) for support and troubleshooting.

 ## Note
 - All old modules will be deleted and only the latest modules will be available in this repository.
 You can find all old and new modules on [SourceForge](https://sourceforge.net/projects/font-modules/files/)
 - you can find all old & new modules [here](https://sourceforge.net/projects/font-modules/files/)